-Questions for Critical Reading You Office t-west 1.
-What is the relationship between education and success?
-As you reread Coates's essay, look for place, where he talks about the goals of education and the consequences of failing (or even succeeding) in school.
-How are these inflected by race and class?
-You owner 2.
+Questions for Critical Reading

+- 1. What is the relationship between education and success?
+As you reread Coates's essay, look for places where he talks about the goals of education and the consequences of failing (or even succeeding) in school.
+How are these inflected by race and class? - 2.
 The whole of Coates's book, from which this is excerpt is taken, is framed as a letter to his son.
 As you review the essay, consider the impact that form has on content.
 In what ways does this essay reflect the form of a letter?
-In what ways is it clear he has a larger Each audience in mind?
-How do form and audience interact?
-A mon?
-Civiled 3.
+In what ways is it clear he has a larger audience in mind?
+How do form and audience interact? - 3.
 What solution was Coates able to find for the problem of education?
 Consider the role that critical thinking played and locate passages that suggest his definition of critical thinking.
 In what ways is his solution related to the work you do in this class?

+Exploring Context

-Like, he best de not find a Solution Exploring Context - 1.
-Dena Simmons has a TED talk titled "How Students of Color Confront Imposter Syndrome" that touches on many of the same issues as Coates's essay.
+- 1. Dena Simmons has a TED talk titled "How Students of Color Confront Imposter Syndrome" that touches on many of the same issues as Coates's essay.
 View it at ted .com.
 How does her experience connect to Coates's?
 How are their paths to success similar?
 What accounts for their differences?
 Connect this to your work in Question 1 of Questions for Critical Reading. - 2.
 Explore the website for Baltimore Public Schools at baltimorecityschools.org.
 How does the site's vision for education relate to Coates's experience of education?
 Have things changes since Coates went to school?
 Consider working with your response to Question 3 of Questions for Critical Reading. - 3.
 Visit Coates's website at ta-nehisicoates.com.
 How does this essay reflect his larger body of work?
 What consistent themes can you locate in his writing?

-Questions for Connecting - In "Variety Show" (p.
+Questions for Connecting

+- In "Variety Show" (p.
 217), Anna Holmes looks at the challenge of promoting diversity in business and culture.
 Extend her argument using Coates's experiences.
 What additional challenges do we face in moving toward a more inclusive culture? - 2.
 Wesley Yang describes a very different educational experience in "Paper Tigers" (p.
 435).
 What makes the education of Asian Americans so different from the experience of Coates?
 What makes education successful in ethnically and racially diverse environments?
 What role does socioeconomic class play?
 Incorporate your work from Questions 1 and 3 of Questions for Critical Reading and Questions 1 and 2 of Exploring Context. - 3.
 Yo-Yo Ma offers a very different vision of education in "Necessary Edges: Arts, Empathy, and Education" (p.
 278).
 Synthesize his goals for education with Coates's lived experience.
-Does Ma make assumptions about race and class when thinking about experience.
-Does Ma make assumptions his grandmother the kind of education Ma education?
-Does Coates experience through his grandmother the kind of education Ma Imagines?
+Does Ma make assumptions about race and class when thinking about education?
+Does Coates experience through his grandmother the kind of education Ma imagines?